 Based on the data, the average time to secure a practicum site and supervisor was 15 weeks (4 months).
 Some students took longer, up to a year.
+Allow plenty of time to find a site and supervisor.
 Use the resources in MFT Clinical Support (in the course room platform).
-Training opportunities are available in our clinical training platform, but these opportunities may not suit you for one reason or another.
-In those cases it is recommended that you network and start the process of looking for opportunities as soon as possible.
-Securing a site and LCS takes work.
+Above all, network, network, network, and start this process of looking and networking as soon as possible.
+Finding a site and Local Clinical Supervisor takes work and persistence on the student's part.
 This is the same kind of persistence and networking that students will need to build a successful practice after they are fully licensed, so this effort now can pay dividends later.